-'''

-clu_upgrade switch

 This is the cluster upgrade program.

-You have indicated that you want to perform the 'switch' stage of the

-Do you want to continue to upgrade the cluster? [yes]: Return

-The cluster upgrade 'switch' stage has completed successfully.

-All cluster members must be rebooted before running the 'clean' command.

-shutdown -h now

-Shutdown at 15:07 (in 0 minutes) [pid 5250134]

-FINAL System shutdown message from root@stone.grosys.com

-System going down IMMEDIATELY

-. . .

-System shutdown time has arrived

-CPU 0 halted

-halt code = 5

-HALT instruction executed

-PC = fffffc00005b3310

-CPU 0 booting

-The system is ready.

-Compaq Tru64 UNIX V5.0A (Rev. 1094) (stone.grosys.com) console

-login: root

-Password:

-Last login: Fri Jun 30 15:15:31 EDT 2000 from bensyl.grosys.com

-Compaq Tru64 UNIX V5.0A (Rev. 1094); Thu Jun 29 13:44:13 EDT 2000

-The installation software has successfully installed your system.
+You have indicated that you want to perform the 'switch' stage of the upgrade.
+Do you want to continue to upgrade the cluster? [yes]: Return The cluster upgrade 'switch' stage has completed successfully.
+All cluster members must be rebooted before running the 'clean' command. # shutdown -h now Shutdown at 15:07 (in 0 minutes) [pid 5250134] FINAL System shutdown message from root@stone.grosys.com System going down IMMEDIATELY . . .
+System shutdown time has arrived CPU 0 halted halt code = 5HALT instruction executed PC = ffffc00005b3310CPU 0 booting : The system is ready.
+Compaq Tru64 UNIX V5.0A (Rev. 1094) (stone.grosys.com) console login: root Password: Last login: Fri Jun 30 15:15:31 EDT 2000 from bensyl.grosys.com Compaq Tru64 UNIX V5.0A (Rev. 1094); Thu Jun 29 13:44:13 EDT 2000 The installation software has successfully installed your system.
 There are logfiles that contain a record of your installation.
-These are:

-configuration description filegeneral log file

-/var/adm/smlogs/install.cdf

-/var/adm/smlogs/install.log

-/var/adm/smlogs/install.FS.log - file system creation logs

-/var/adm/smlogs/setld.log - log for the setld(8) utility

-/var/adm/smlogs/fverify.log - verification log file

-'''

-At this point you will reboot each remaining member of the cluster before beginning the clean stage to complete the rolling upgrade procedure.
+These are: configuration description file general log file /var/adm/smlogs/install.cdf /var/adm/smlogs/install.log /var/adm/smlogs/install.FS.log - file system creation logs /var/adm/smlogs/setld.log - log for the setld(8) utility /var/adm/smlogs/fverify.log - verification log file At this point you will reboot each remaining member of the cluster before beginning the clean stage to complete the rolling upgrade procedure. # clu upgrade clean This is the cluster upgrade program.
+You have indicated that you want to perform the 'clean' stage of the upgrade.

-'''

-clu upgrade clean

-This is the cluster upgrade program.

-You have indicated that you want to perform the 'clean' stage of the

 Do you want to continue to upgrade the cluster? [yes]: Return

-Deleting tagged files.
+Do you want to continue to upgrade the cluster? [yes]: [Keturn] Deleting tagged files.

-'''